sherlocktech/trip-calculator/README.md

 > npm --version
 5.7.1
 ```

-If you don't have these tools install them from their website.
+If you don't already have it, you will need to install Node - which includes npm
+ in its install - from its website before anything else.
+You'll use npm to get
+ the rest.

 Now you can get Angular CLI with npm.
 Make sure to install it globally:
 ```